If you enjoy a challenge, want to make a difference and are eager to take on responsibility then consider joining the Civil Service Fast Stream

 Income figures are intended as a guide only.

-Some roles require long and/or irregular hours, but working hours are more likely to be a standard 9am to 5pm and most roles do not require working weekends or shifts.
+Your working hours are likely to be a standard working week, although some roles will require longer or more irregular hours.
 Most departments allow flexible working hours.

-Holiday entitlement is generally 22 days per year plus nine days' public and privilege holidays.
+Holiday entitlement is generally 22 days per year plus 10.5 days' public and additional holidays.

 Part-time work and career breaks are possible but self-employment and freelance work are not.